benyoungnz/VeeamON-2023-Archive/Readme.md

 By clicking on each session, you can access detailed information such as abstract, speakers, and downloadable resources.
 Alternatively, you may choose to download files directly from the files directory.

+If/when video files become available an attempt will be made to capture these somehow.

 Made with ❤️ - Ben Young [@benyoungnz](<https://twitter.com/benyoungnz>), all content copyright to their respective owners.

 ## Session Index